-Interest expense increased by approximately \$0.2 million, or 7,258%, as compared to the same period of 2016.
+Interest expense increased by approximately \$0.2 million and \$0.4 million, or 6,438% and 6,773% during the three and six months ended September 30, 2017, as compared to the same periods of 2016, respectively.
 The increase in interest expense is due to the addition of the \$5,000,000 NMM Note and \$4,990,000 Alliance Note.
-See Note 7 to the accompanying condensed consolidated financial statements for additional information.
+See Note 7 "Debt" to the accompanying condensed consolidated financial statements for additional information.

-Gain on change in fair value of warrant liability
+Gain on change in fair value of warrant liabilities

-There was a gain on the change in fair value of the warrant liability of approximately \$0.8 million for the three months ended June 30, 2016.
+There was a gain on the change in fair value of the warrant liabilities of approximately \$0.5 and \$1.3 million for the three and six months ended September 30, 2016.
 This gain resulted from the change in the fair value measurement of the Company's warrants issued to NMM in October 2015, which consider among other things, expected term, the volatility of the Company's share price, interest rates, and the probability of additional financing.
-As there was no warrant liability at either March 31, 2017 or June 30, 2017, there is no change in the fair value of warrant liability for the three months ended June 30, 2017.
+As there was no warrant liability at either March 31, 2017 or September 30, 2017, there is no change in the fair value of warrant liabilities for the three and six months ended September 30, 2017.